 The Semester Hour.
-A semester hour is defined as the unit of credit which represents one class hour (750 minutes per semester).
+A semester credit hour is defined as a minimum student-teacher contact of 750 minutes for lecture and 1500 minutes for laboratory.

 Grade Symbols.
 A final grade is the instructor's evaluation of the student's work and achievement throughout a semester's attendance in a course.
 Factors upon which the final grade may be based are attendance, recitation, written/oral quizzes, reports, papers, final examination, and other class activities.
 The evaluation will be expressed according to the following letter system: